poesterlin/docTex/README.md

 - [ ] Add support for Tables
 - [ ] Add an option to input content directly, without using Google Docs
 - [ ] Handle not having full access to the Google Drive API
+- [ ] Allow user to abort the document generation process
 - [ ] Improve design and user experience
 - [ ] Add support to split chapters into separate files
 - [ ] Document how to create custom templates as a power user
 - [ ] Add support for webhooks to trigger document generation
 - [ ] Auto update build status
+- [ ] Share output files by authorized link
 - [ ] Separate the builder process from the server
 - [ ] Document Minio Blob Storage setup
 - [ ] Add support for git repositories